protesilaos/prot-one-dark-ui/README.md

 ## The 'when'

 This package will be published once I have tested it extensively on all of my themes.
 I also need to resolve errors or conflicts that emerge when using it in combination with a syntax theme other than my own.
 Personally I already use this UI theme as a local package.
-However it would be highly irresponsible to publish somethin in the official repositories and is well known to break things when sued with every syntax theme that was not designed by me.
+However it would be highly irresponsible to publish something in the official repositories and is well known to break things when sued with every syntax theme that was not designed by me.

 If you are using my syntax themes and would like to try this out, clone this repo and then type the following commands in your terminal: